Department of Molecular Medicine · University of South Florida

-As a NIH NRSA postdoctoral fellow (and subsequently Instructor) in the lab of Dr. Olga Boudker, Krishna studied the structure, function, and dynamics of glutamate transporters.
-He later became interested in how molecular evolution could inform deeper understanding of transporter structure-function, applying ancestral protein reconstruction to the evolution of ion coupling in glutamate transporters.
-In 2025, he returned to the Department of Molecular Medicine at the University of South Florida to start his independent group.
+As an NIH NRSA postdoctoral fellow, and later Instructor, with Dr. Olga Boudker, Krishna investigated the structure, function, and dynamics of glutamate transporters.
+He grew interested in how molecular evolution could sharpen our understanding of transporter mechanism, and applied ancestral protein reconstruction to trace the evolution of ion coupling in glutamate transporters.
+In 2025, he returned to the Department of Molecular Medicine at USF to start his independent group.

 Search for Krishna Reddy, Ph.D.'s papers on the Research page